kouky/MavlinkPrimaryFlightDisplay/README.md

 Using Xcode 7.2+ open the workspace `MavlinkPrimaryFlightDisplay.xcworkspace`, select the target `MavlinkPrimaryFlightDisplay` then build and run.

-Use the `Mavlink` menu in the runnin application to choose which serial port to connect to.
+Use the `Mavlink` menu in the running application to choose which serial port to connect to.

 ## Notes when using application with Pixhawk